-An Eviction and Foreclosure Defense program in Dane County would help prevent negative outcomes of individuals and their families being evicted as they would have legal representation to advocate for them and help them understand the eviction process from beginning to end.

-NOW, THEREFORE, BE IT RESOLVED, the Dane County Board of Supervisors supports making legal representation available to all Dane County residents facing eviction or foreclosure.

-BE IT FURTHER RESOLVED, the Dane County Board of Supervisors authorizes the appropriation of \$50,000 from Dane County's allocation from the American Rescue Plan Act (ARPA) to the Department of Human Services - Housing Access and Affordability Division (DHS-HAA) to establish a Housing Security Defense Program for the remainder of 2021, and supports inclusion of \$150,000 in each of the 2022, 2023, and 2024 budgets.

-BE IT FURTHER RESOLVED, the Dane County Board of Supervisors hereby authorizes the Department of Human Services - Housing Access and Affordability Division to develop and administer a service contracts for an amount up to \$50,000 for the remainder of 2021 with Legal Action of Wisconsin - Dane County Eviction and Foreclosure Defense Project, with the intention of renewing the contract for 2022, 2023, and 2024 using ARPA funds, which will be appropriated at a later date.

-BE IT FINALLY RESOLVED that DHS-HAA provide quarterly reports to the Health and Human Needs Committee regarding contract performance and outcomes.
+- An Eviction and Foreclosure Defense program in Dane County would help prevent negative outcomes of individuals and their families being evicted as they would have legal representation to advocate for them and help them understand the eviction process from beginning to end. - 54 - NOW, THEREFORE, BE IT RESOLVED, the Dane County Board of Supervisors supports making legal representation available to all Dane County residents facing eviction or foreclosure. - BE IT FURTHER RESOLVED, the Dane County Board of Supervisors authorizes the appropriation of \$50,000 from Dane County's allocation from the American Rescue Plan Act (ARPA) to the Department of Human Services - Housing Access and Affordability Division (DHS-HAA) to establish a Housing Security Defense Program for the remainder of 2021, and supports inclusion of \$150,000 in each of the 2022, 2023, and 2024 budgets. - 63 64 BE IT FURTHER RESOLVED, the Dane County Board of Supervisors hereby authorizes the Department of Human Services - Housing Access and Affordability Division to develop and 65 administer a service contract for an amount up to \$50,000 for the remainder of 2021-with Legal 66 Action of Wisconsin - Dane County Eviction and Foreclosure Defense Project with The Tenant 67 Resource Center to provide funding to organizations that provide legal counsel and representation 68 for individuals in Dane County experiencing eviction and foreclosure, with the intention of 69 70 renewing the contracts for 2022, 2023, and 2024 using ARPA funds, which will be appropriated at a later date.
+71 72 - 73 BE IT FINALLY RESOLVED that DHS-HAA provide quarterly reports to the Health and Human - 74 Needs Committee regarding contract performance and outcomes.